 Like all PU foams, memory foam is primarily made up of polyurethane.
 Polyurethanes are created by reacting together diisocyanates and polyols.
 When mixed together, these two chemical compounds begin to rise and foam, similar to the way a baking cake would rise.

 During the manufacturing process, polyurethane foams can be altered in specific ways to create certain traits.
 For example, in the case of memory foam, gas is pumped through it during production.
-This gives memory foam an open cellular structure which allows air to flow freely through it.
+This gives the foam an open cellular structure which allows air to flow freely through it.
 The result is a unique foam type which has a high viscosity.
 This means that it can freely mould to a unique shape when pressure is applied to it, making it the ideal product for comfort purposes.

 The Uses of Memory Foam